BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 As you've probably noticed above, a variable is essentially a holding place for information that the program needs to run its code.
 In "Basic example 1", we read our input file into the variable INPUT and in "Basic example 2", we will read text into the variables ME and MESSAGE.
 You'll notice that when you declare the variable you use the equals sign to assign the information to that variable name (e.g. VARIABLE_NAME="THIS IS THE INFORMATION"), while when you actually use the variable in your code, we put a `$` in front to declare that this is in fact a variable.

-Additionally, notice the use of the curly brackets around the variable name in "Basic example 1" (e.g. `${INPUT}`).
-Whilst not being strictly required, this can make it easy for you to follow in the future when you’re looking back.
+Additionally, notice the use of the curly braces around the variable name in "Basic example 1" (e.g. `${INPUT}`).
+While not being strictly required, this can make it easy for you to follow in the future when you’re looking back.
 Its also helpful to type variables using strictly upper-case letters.
 This is another optional coding style, but can also make things clear for you as you look back through your work.
 Most command line tools use strictly lower-case names, so this is another reason the upper-case variable names can be helpful.

 ### What can be a variable?